- LSTA Grant #40-8419

 - Vendors that may be used for supplies include Discount School Supply, Office Depot, Dollar Tree, Amazon

-- Sample list of supplies and costs (pdf format) Please note: includes other items not included in copycat grant)
+- Sample list of supplies and costs (PDF) Please note: includes other items not included in copycat grant)

-- Photograph supplies for students to see inventory Sample: PACE Supplies Photos (pdf format)
+- Photograph supplies for students to see inventory Sample: PACE Supplies Photos (PDF)

 - Assemble kits

-- Catalogue kits and computers and decide on fines to be charged if lost or damaged, loan period Example: PACE Project Fines Fees, PACE bag catalog record (both pdf format)
+- Catalogue kits and computers and decide on fines to be charged if lost or damaged, loan period Example: PACE Project Fines Fees (PDF), PACE bag catalog record (PDF)

-- Create order forms and check-out slips Sample: PACE Checkout Slip, PACE Mobile Device Checkout Agreement, PACE Mobile Device Parent Permission (all pdf format)
+- Create order forms and check-out slips Sample: PACE Checkout Slip (PDF), PACE Mobile Device Checkout Agreement (PDF), PACE Mobile Device Parent Permission (PDF)

 - Train staff in circulation policies and request their assistance in marketing kits to patrons